DominicoRyu/XMP_TIFS/README.md

 - ablation study of components proposed as part of XMP demonstrating the usefulness of each module,

-- and extensive ablation studies on different augmentation strategies and fine-tuning techniques, demonstrating the significant impact of these methods on model performance and robustness.
+- and extensive experiments on different augmentation strategies and fine-tuning techniques, demonstrating the significant impact of these methods on model performance and robustness.

 ## Prerequisites:
 ````